xiandew/xiandew.github.io/_posts/2019-03-07-Tips-on-canvas-optimisation.md

     - JavaScript
 ---

-When writing games with canvas, the frame rate matters the most if the game requires many animation effects.
-So how to optimising the efficiency and improve the frame rate is always an important aspect to consider along canvas game development.
-I found the following tips are pretty usefull when doing canvas optimisation.
+When developing games with canvas, the frame rate matters the most if the game requires many animation effects.
+So optimising the efficiency and improving the frame rate are always important aspects to consider along canvas game development.
+I found the following tips are particularly useful for doing canvas optimisation.